joey1005/HTML-and-CSS-drawing/README.md

 # WEB COLLAGE
-## The Birth of Venus :art: :flower: :computer:
+## The Birth of Venus

-HTML and CSS Assignment for Drawing On the Web
+HTML and CSS Assignment for Drawing On the Web :art: :Cherry Blossom: :computer:
 By Joey Chen

 i6 Project Page: http://i6.cims.nyu.edu/~yc3335/380/assignment_1/index.html